huodahaha/TwitterSearch/README.md

 ./start_hbase.sh.
 # reset databases (need to reset when you first use)
 python reset_database.py
+# use unitest to test the enviroment
+python ./unittest.py

 # using stop_hbase.sh to shutdown hbase database
 ./stop_hbase.sh
 ```